Analysis of Non-Square Nonlinear MIMO Systems using Scaled Relative Graphs: The SRG for MIMO Operators

 \section{The SRG for MIMO Operators}

-At the core of the SRG definition lies the existence of a Hilbert space that contains both the domain and range.
-For an operator $R : L_2^p \to L_2^q$, this definition is problematic when $p \neq q$, i.e. the operator is not square.
+At the core of the SRG definition lies a Hilbert space that contains both the domain and range.
+For an operator $R : L_2^p \to L_2^q$, this definition is problematic when $p \neq q$, i.e., the operator is not square.
 As a first step towards a general framework for SRG analysis of multivariable feedback systems, we will develop the required mathematical tools to \emph{embed} operators $R \in \mathcal{N}(L_2^p, L_2^q)$ into $\mathcal{N}(L_2^n)$ for some $n \geq p,q$.
 Using these embeddings, we will define the SRG for a general MIMO operator, called the MIMO SRG.
+This embedding procedure is nontrivial since the original domain of the operator must be preserved to avoid conservatism.